vandie/webmention-handler/readme.md

 const storage = new LocalWebMentionStorage();
 ```
 Different storage implementations may take different parameters so please read the documentation for the chosen implementation.
-With that, however, you can create an instance of your the webmention handler. that can be done like so:
+With that, however, you can create an instance of your the webmention handler.
 ```typescript
 import { WebMentionHandler } from 'webmention-handler';